-The 27th UTi Rhodes Run will be staged on Saturday, 11th July 2015.
+The 28th Rhodes Run will be staged on Saturday, 9th July 2016.

 The Rhodes Run, South Africa's iconic breathtaking trail run, is staged in the tranquil beauty of the southern Drakensberg mountains surrounding the Victorian-era hamlet of Rhodes.